Glenham, New Zealand

 Glenham is a rural community in the Southland District and Southland Region of New Zealand.

 It is part of Southland District Council's Waihopai Toetoes Ward.

+Glenham was the terminus of the Wyndham branch railway from 1 May 1890 to 14 July 1930.

 Education

 Glenham School was a state contributing primary school for years 1 to 6.
 It was established in 1899 and closed to students in 2023.